-When I was a child, it seemed there were kids who were good at doing school, getting along with others, and making friends and kids who weren’t.
-The kids who were good at these things were the “good kids.”
-The others were seen as problems to be solved or obstacles in the way of everyone else’s learning.
-While we still see this kind of perspective on kids today, there is more conversation now among parents and educators about helping kids build executive function and the capacity for self-regulation—the basic tools everyone needs to get along and set and achieve goals for a fulfilling life.
+Some kids find doing what’s expected in school, getting along with others, and making friends fairly easy, while others struggle with these skills.
+Often, the kids who are adept at these things are thought of as “good kids,” and the others can be seen as problems to be solved or obstacles in the way of everyone else’s learning.
+More and more, however, parents and educators are talking about helping kids build executive function skills and the capacity for self-regulation—the basic tools everyone needs to get along and set and achieve goals for a fulfilling life.

 Children who are struggling with these capacities often look like children who just aren’t paying attention or children who are deliberately not controlling themselves. —Deborah A. Phillips, PhD, Dept. of Psychology and Public Policy Institute, Georgetown University

 We can teach executive function and self-regulation.

 The realization that we can educate children to self regulate is a critical one.
 The ability to build the skills that we test for in schools—language, math, and science—as well as the ability to build meaningful and successful lives rests on healthy executive function and self-regulation.
 If we hope to narrow achievement gaps and promote equality in schools (and in the larger world), we must help all kids develop these fundamental capacities.

 If you don’t have self-regulation, then you act out and the teacher puts you in time out, and so then you miss part of the learning that’s going on, and then you are more upset because you’re behind, and so you act out, and so you get this downward spiral. —Deborah J. Leong, PhD